 The Mohebi inserter or implanter is an innovative device that makes placing hair follicular unit grafts easier and safer during the hair transplantation process.

-This device reduces the trauma to the graphs by minimizing the manipulative forces that may injure the bulb of the follicles.
+This device reduces the trauma to the grafts by minimizing the manipulative forces that may injure the bulb of the follicles.
 The device also improves the efficiency of the hair transplantation by allowing every operator the opportunity to load and place their own grafts.

 Mohebi inserter has a blunt tip that allows placement of grafts into the premade sites by the technicians.
 The learning curve is very short with Mohebi inserter and any new operator can easily learn the art of efficient graft placement within a few weeks.